boc-tothefuture/openhab-jruby/docs/examples.md

 end
 ```

-## Trigger when a group member changed state:
+## Trigger when a group member changed state

 ```ruby
 # Assumption: Motion sensor items are named using the pattern RoomName_Motion